 This hike/scramble/fight climbs the north ridge of McCleary Peak.
 This is the ridge just to the west (right) of Florida Canyon.
-It it steep, rocky, endless, and has few redeeming qualities.
+If there was a trail up it, it would be one of the best hikes around.
+But, back to reality: it is steep, rocky, endless, and has few redeeming qualities.
 You will be climbing up steep, loose terrain, and fighting your way through trees and thickets of bushes, and wondering why you decided to climb this ridge.
 To avoid all this, don’t climb it.
 Do something more fun.

 But if you insist, here’s some information.
 The hike has several very steep sections.
 The ground is often covered with small scree-like rocks which can make progress difficult.
 The upper part of the ridge is covered with dense thickets of bushes that you have to fight through.
 Wear long sleeves and sunglasses (or some form of eye protection).

 At times the folds of the terrain will temp you to contour to the right.
 Instead, stay on the crest of the ridge—this is always the better option, and has better views.

 The climb up the ridge from the parking lot to the summit of McCleary Peak took me 5h 45m.
 I had intended to continue up the Crest Trail to the top of Mt Wrightson but the ridge took so much time and energy that I decided to skip Wrightson and just head back down Florida Canyon.
 The whole trip, car to car took me about 8h 30m.